mozilla/testpilot/docs/development/deployment.md

 ## Overview of schedule ##

-(you can read more below)
+- Thursday (a week before we freeze) merge new strings to the `l10n` branch so localizers have a week to get any new strings in.
+Hold off committing any major new strings at this point.

-- Thursday at 1pm PST the train is cut, all code is in.
+- Thursday (a week after step 1) at 1pm PST the train is cut, all code is in.
 - Thursday at 4pm PST we tag and push stage, and send email out.
 - Friday is a buffer day.
 - Monday at regular stand-up we review anything that Softvision found and fix it.